apache/mesos/docs/scheduler-http-api.md

 ### UPDATE_FRAMEWORK

-Sent by the scheduler to change fields of its `FrameworkInfo` and/or the set of suppressed roles.
-Allowed changes and their effects are consistent with changing FrameworkInfo and/or set of suppressed roles when re-subscribing.
+Sent by the scheduler to change fields of its `FrameworkInfo` and/or the set of suppressed roles and/or offer constraints.
+Allowed changes and their effects are consistent with changing the same fields via re-subscribing.

 #### Disallowed updates
 Updating the following `FrameworkInfo` fields is not allowed: